What are the Differences Between Medication-Assisted Treatment (MAT) and Medically Assisted Detox (MAD)?

 To effectively combat this nationwide drug and alcohol abuse emergency, it is paramount that we provide access to safe and reputable medically-assisted detoxification programs.
 Society’s distrust regarding drug treatment and recovery programs generally stems from misinformation and dishonest business practices from less than reputable companies.
 A significant first step in ending the addiction epidemic is unraveling the misconceptions by increasing education regarding safe and effective medical detox options and individualized mental health care.

 Understanding available treatment options for overcoming physical dependency and beginning an emotional recovery allows you to make a wise and healthy decision for yourself, your loved ones, and, most importantly, your future.
 Start with a clear understanding of what medically-assisted detox is and what your treatment options are.

 Is Suboxone and Methadone Part of a Medically-Assisted Detox?

-Before you choose a Suboxone detox path, it is essential to understand that this medication is an opioid itself, categorized as a Schedule III controlled narcotic.
-Also, this medication is potentially addictive, especially for those individuals with a prior history of drug or alcohol abuse.
-Because of these risks, Suboxone detox should not last forever; instead, prescriptions should be given for short-term use only- preferably less than two weeks.
-Although Suboxone is much safer than heroin or fentanyl, when taken without proper management or supervision by a physicain, the misuse of Suboxone can lead to dangerous and potentially life-threatening health complications including:
+Before choosing a Suboxone detox path, it is essential to understand that this medication is an opioid itself, categorized as a Schedule III controlled narcotic.
+This medication is potentially addictive, especially for those with a prior history of drug or alcohol abuse.
+Because of these risks, Suboxone use should not continue for life.
+Instead, prescriptions should be given for short-term use only- preferably less than two weeks.
+Although Suboxone is much safer than heroin or fentanyl, when taken without proper management or supervision by a physician, the misuse of Suboxone can lead to dangerous and potentially life-threatening health complications, including: